Muktodhara: Making

 Nigel Akkara was a hardened criminal, who had resisted all attempts of reformation till a renowned dancer visited the Presidency Correctional Home and began a therapy session.
-He delivered a powerful performance in Muktodhara, a film loosely based on his life and transformation.

 Alokananda Ray decided to stage the dance drama, Valmiki Pratibha, by Nobel laureate Rabindranath Tagore.
 The actors were selected from among jailbirds and Nigel played the lead role of dacoit Ratnakar, who transforms into sage Valmiki.

 That play transformed Nigel in real life.
 It also helped in opening new avenues for him following his release from prison in 2009 after serving a nine-year term.

 “I was mesmerized by the acceptance that I got after Valmiki Pratibha.
 Sometimes, looking at my past, I have wondered whether I deserve such love and affection,” said Nigel, who now owns a cleaning and security agency and employs several former convicts.

-Nigel’s big break came when he got the chance to play the lead role opposite Rituparna Sengupta in Muktodhara.
+Nigel's big break came when he got the chance to play the lead role opposite Rituparna Sengupta in Muktodhara.

-Background

-Culture therapy is a tiny streak of hope and positivity amidst the gloom that inmates find themselves in.
-The therapy, known to bring about a complete metamorphosis in the convicts and enable them to alter their lives, is the most crucial part of the film.
-Culture therapy was initially started by the then IPS BD Sharma in West Bengal.
-Dancer Alokananda Roy assisted him.
-They successfully instilled change in many convicts.
-Later, the court released the convicts on the grounds of goodwill and conduct.
 Muktodhara is the first film in the history of Indian cinema to be made on culture therapy.

 Release

 Muktodhara was released on 3 August 2012.
 The premiere of the movie was the first-ever theme premiere in Bengal.
 The entire movie hall was made to look like a correctional home and every artiste came in like a convict.

-The movie created history and was a huge hit; it set a new benchmark receiving an overwhelming response from the audience.